MarkEwer/RecordPlayer/ME.Kanban.Requirements/Actors/Manager.md

     And
 ```

-#### Define a workflow rule that says a card should move to a different board when it is approved in a particular column
+#### STORY: Define a workflow rule that says a card should move to a different board when it is approved in a particular column

 ```Gherkin
 Scenario: Define a rule that moves a card to a column on a different board in the project